-The following provides certain biographical information with respect to our directors and director nominees as well as the specific experience, qualifications, attributes and skills that led our Board to conclude that each director should serve as a member of our Board of Directors and that each Class I director should be nominated for election.
+The following provides certain biographical information with respect to our directors as well as the specific experience, qualifications, attributes and skills that led our Board to conclude that each director should serve as a member of our Board of Directors and that each Class I director should be nominated for reelection.
+Each director has served continuously since elected.